apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 	:align: center
 	:width: 70%

-	The Ops Config Pipeline
+	The Ops Configuration Pipeline

+poller
-* **poller** - ``common/poller/poller.go:FilePoller.Poll()``.
-Polls for changes to the Traffic Ops config file ``traffic_ops.cfg``, and writes the changed config to its result channel, which is read by the Handler.
+	``common/poller/poller.go:FilePoller.Poll()``.
+Polls for changes to the Traffic Ops configuration file ``traffic_ops.cfg``, and writes the changed configuration to its result channel, which is read by the Handler. handler

-* **handler** - ``common/handler/handler.go:OpsConfigFileHandler.Listen()``.
-Takes the given raw config, unmarshalls the JSON into an object, and writes the object to its channel, which is read by the Manager, along with any error.
+	``common/handler/handler.go:OpsConfigFileHandler.Listen()``.
+Takes the given raw configuration, un-marshals the JSON into an object, and writes the object to its channel, which is read by the Manager, along with any error. manager

-* **manager** - ``traffic_monitor/manager/monitorconfig.go:StartMonitorConfigManager()``.
-Listens for new configs, and processes them.
-When a new config is received, a new HTTP dispatch map is created via ``traffic_monitor/datareq/datareq.go:MakeDispatchMap()``, and the HTTP server is restarted with the new dispatch map.
+	``traffic_monitor/manager/monitorconfig.go:StartMonitorConfigManager()``.
+Listens for new configurations, and processes them.
+When a new configuration is received, a new HTTP dispatch map is created via ``traffic_monitor/datareq/datareq.go:MakeDispatchMap()``, and the HTTP server is restarted with the new dispatch map.
 The Traffic Ops client is also recreated, and stored in its shared data object.
-The Ops Config change subscribers and Traffic Ops Client change subscribers (the Monitor Config poller) are also passed the new ops config and new Traffic Ops client.
+The Ops Configuration change subscribers and Traffic Ops Client change subscribers (the Monitor Configuration poller) are also passed the new ops configuration and new Traffic Ops client.

 Events